LPN Programs in Maine

 Tuition and Costs

-LPN program costs can fluctuate wildly depending on factors like state/location, type of school, and more.
-Students will generally need to cover the costs of tuition, mandatory fees, and course materials such as textbooks and supplies.
+LPN program costs can fluctuate significantly depending on factors such as state or location, type of school, and more.
+Students typically need to cover the costs of tuition, mandatory fees, and course materials, such as textbooks and supplies.
 Indirect costs may include room and board, transportation costs, and other miscellaneous expenses.
-For those with financial difficulty, most schools have a financial aid department where students can learn about loans, scholarships, and other ways to pay for their LPN program.
+For those with financial difficulty, most schools have a financial aid department where students can learn about loans, scholarships, and different ways to pay for their LPN program.

 For those interested in advancing their nursing career, see our Maine LPN to RN/BSN programs page.